e4lime/unity-gamejam-template/README.md

 ## Summary
 Project template without premade assets (except for placeholders and fonts).
 Ludum dare compo friendly.
-Doesn't contain 3d party libraries, will add some package manager in the future (Unity seems to be making one atm).
+Doesn't contain 3d party libraries, will a package manager in the future (Unity seems to be making one atm).
 Works for Unity 2017.02

 ## Guide